Resource type: Case study

 A new mobile phone app aimed at gathering the opinions of the public has been launched thanks to support from Superfast Business Cornwall.

 What Cornwall Thinks has been created by PFA Research to enable local businesses to access the power of market research at a fraction of the cost of traditional services.

-The mobile app, which supports a new digital research website, has been developed with grant funding and support from Superfast Business Cornwall and the anticipated growth of the business should increase turnover and create new jobs.
+The mobile app, which supports a new digital research website, has been developed with grant funding and support from Superfast Business Cornwall.
+The anticipated growth of the business post-project should increase turnover and create new jobs.

 “We’re really excited about launching the new website and app.
 I would really like What Cornwall Thinks to become the go-to-place for businesses, not-for-profit organisations and local government to understand the views and opinions of local people.
 And the support from Superfast Business Cornwall will help to put us in an unassailable position to showcase a vision for Cornwall by people living here.”

 PFA, a leading research and evaluation organisation, became involved with Superfast Business Cornwall last October with the hope of harnessing the power of Big Data – the analysis of a large amount of complex information.